objcio/articles/2013-12-07-collections.md

 Apple is rather quiet when it comes to defining computational complexity.
 The only note around this can be found in the [CoreFoundation headers of `CFDictionary`](http://www.opensource.apple.com/source/CF/CF-855.11/CFDictionary.h):

 >The access time for a value in the dictionary is guaranteed to be at worst O(N) for any implementation, current and future, but will often be O(1) (constant time).
-Insertion or deletion operations will typically be constant time as well, but are O(N\*N) in the worst case in some implementations.
+Insertion or deletion operations will typically be constant time as well, but are O(N\*lg N) in the worst case in some implementations.
 Access of values through a key is faster than accessing values directly (if there are any such operations).
 Dictionaries will tend to use significantly more memory than a array with the same number of values.

 The dictionary - much like array - uses different implementations depending on the size and switches between them transparently.